-The Santa Innes Property is situated approximately 80km to the southeast along the same lineament as BHP's giant Escondida Copper (Cu) - Gold (Au) porphyry (containing 5 billion tonnes at 1% Cu and 0.25g/t Au) which formed contemporaneously with the Santa Ines Formation event during the Late Eocene-Oligocene.
+The Santa Innes Property is situated approximately 80km to the southeast along the same lineament as BHP's giant Escondida Copper(Cu)-Gold(Au) porphyry (containing 5 billion tonnes at 1% Cu and 0.25 g/t Au) which formed contemporaneously with the Santa Ines Formation event during the Late Eocene-Oligocene.

-Results from exploration work carried out at the Santa Ines Project at the end of the 2013-14 year, which had included geological mapping and sampling, geochemical soil sampling and induced polarisation (IP) geophysical surveying, were received and evaluated.
-The program, which had incorporated two phases of exploration, identified and investigated two target prospect areas, El Obsequio (the Gift) and La Recompensa (the Reward).
-Coincident copper and gold anomalism within soil samples in the vicinity of the El Obsequio prospect returned maximum values of 228ppm Cu and 13.7ppb Au.

-The analyses confirmed and constrained localised mineralisation proximal to artisanal working from which PepinNini has previously reported maximum concentrations of 3.25% Cu, 0.8g/t Au, 91.1ppm, molybdenum (Mo) 12.5g/t silver (Ag) in rock samples.
-No encouraging geochemical distributions from soil sampling across the La Recompensa prospect were detected although a single sample did contain 39.1ppb Au.
-Evaluation of IP survey data across both prospect areas concluded that the weak chargeability features noted at the El Obsequio prospect did not warrant drill testing at this stage.
+Results from exploration work carried out at the Santa Ines Project at the end of the 2013-14 year which had included geological mapping and sampling, geochemical soil sampling and induced polarisation (IP) geophysical surveying, were received and evaluated.
+The program, which had incorporated two phases of exploration, identified and investigated two target prospect areas El Obsequio (the Gift) and La Recompensa (the Reward).
+Coincident copper and gold anomalism within soil samples in the vicinity of the El Obsequio prospect returned maximum values of 228ppm Cu and 13.7 ppb Au.
+The analyses confirmed and constrained localised mineralisation proximal to artisanal working from which PepinNini has previously reported maximum concentrations of 3.25% Cu, 0.8g/t Au, 91.1ppm, molybdenum(Mo) 12.5 g/t silver(Ag) in rock samples.
+No encouraging geochemical distributions from soil sampling across the La Recompensa prospect areas concluded that the weak chargeability features noted at the El Obsequio prospect did not warrant drill testing at this stage.

-The Company continues to hold and maintain the tenements and pursue active project generation in association with data review for Argentina.
+The company continue to hold and maintain the tenements and pursue active project generation in association with data review for Argentina.

-Further information relating to the Company's projects and future directions have been made publicly available on the Company's web site at www.pepinnini.com.au.
+Further information relating to the Company's projects and future directions have been made publicly available on the company's web site at www.pepinnini.com.au